codescapade/codescapade.github.io/src/blog/lumi-engine-update-may-2023.md

 <br>

 ### Bundlers and TypeScript
 To use TypeScript you need a compiler that turns it into JavaScript so the browser can run it.
 After that you want to bundle the JavaScript.
 There are quite a few bundlers to choose from.
 I started with [Vite](https://vitejs.dev).
-It worked okay at the start, but when I wanted to use [TypeScript 5 decorators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) that no longer worked.
-Esbuild does not support those yet and I could no longer compile the library.
+It worked okay at the start, but when I wanted to use [TypeScript 5 decorators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators), that no longer worked.
+Esbuild does not support those yet and I could no longer compile my engine.

 I have also tried [Parcel](https://parceljs.org) and [Rollup](https://rollupjs.org), but I needed a two step build process to make it kinda work with source maps.
 Each bundler had their own issues.
-TypeScript cause quite a few issues with bundlers still and I could not get it to work to way I wanted it to.
+TypeScript causes quite a few issues with bundlers still and I could not get it to work to way I wanted it to.
 <br>
 <br>

 ### Haxe Macros
 Haxe has a pretty powerful [macro](https://haxe.org/manual/macro.html) system.
 In my previous engine I used macros to generate event constructors and collections of components for my systems.
 In TypeScript I had to write all those by hand for each new one I created.
 Writing that code became a bit tedious and I was thinking more about returning to Haxe.
+I now use even more macros that help me write less code.
 <br>
 <br>

 ### Native backends
 Haxe can compile to different programming languages.
-JavaScript is the one I'm using now, but there is also C++.
+JavaScript is the one I'm using now, but there is also C++ and many others.
 In the future I want to add native backends.
-Maybe using SDL, they are working on 3.0 and that looks promising.
-I can keep all my engine logic and have to create a native backend if I use Haxe.
+Maybe using SDL.
+They are working on 3.0 and that looks promising.
+I can keep all my engine logic and only have to create a native backend if I use Haxe.
+When using TypeScript this is not an option.
 <br>
 <br>